LOGIN INTERMEDIARIES BORROWERS

 Commercial Mortgage Criteria

-Every lender has certain criteria to meet in order to secure a commercial mortgage, including:
+Every lender has certain criteria borrowers must meet in order to secure a commercial mortgage, including:

 • Aged 18 or older and able to provide ID & proof of address